-The Electronic Prescribing Report presents a review of the progress of e-prescribing implementation in Florida; activities to promote e-prescribing; highlights of e-prescribing initiatives; Florida e-prescribing metrics; and recommendations to promote adoption of e-prescribing coordinated with other Agency health information technology initiatives.
-The Florida Electronic Prescribing Annual Report for 2011 provides a general assessment of the status of e-prescribing in Florida.
-The first annual report on e-prescribing for 2007 and all subsequent reports submitted to the Legislature can be found at http://www.fhin.net/content/eprescribing/fleprescribingRpts.shtml.
+The Florida Electronic Prescribing Annual Report for 2012 provides a general assessment of the status of electronic prescribing (e-prescribing) in Florida.
+The report presents a review of the progress of e-prescribing implementation in Florida; activities to promote e-prescribing; highlights of e-prescribing initiatives; Florida e-prescribing metrics; and recommendations to promote adoption of e-prescribing coordinated with other health information technology initiatives overseen by the Agency.
+Previous reports (2007-2011) can be found at www.fhin.net/content/eprescribing/fleprescribingRpts.shtml.

-Florida Health Care Expenditures Report (published September 2011)
+Florida Health Care Expenditures Report (published May 2012)